Xianjie-Guo/FedPC/README.md

 ==========
 "FedPC_discrete.m" (for discrete datasets) and "FedPC_continues" (for continuous datasets) are two main scripts.

+Note that the current code has only been debugged on Matlab (2018a) with a 64-bit Windows system.

 -------------------------------------------------------------------------------------------------------------------

 'layer_dis.m'(for discrete datasets) and 'layer_con.m'(for continues datasets) is implemented for the layer-wise strategy.